Analysis | How Iran’s Hard-Liners Got Campaign Boost From Trump

 5. How would a principlist win affect Iran’s economy?

 Legislation for which Rouhani has been seeking parliamentary approval would likely be scrapped.
 That could include bills related to his efforts to bring Iran’s banking sector in line with international standards in order to stave off penalties against Iran’s lenders by the intergovernmental Financial Action Task Force, which combats threats to the integrity of the international financial system such as money laundering.
-Another piece of legislation likely to die would re-denominate Iran’s currency, the rial, which plummeted in value after the U.S. reimposed sanctions.
-Knocking a few zeros off the exchange rate would make it easier for businesses and government to operate, and could help curb inflation.
 In addition, a more belligerent political establishment could encourage the U.S. to apply yet more sanctions to Iran.
 Many hard-liners are deeply suspicious of European countries and have advocated cutting ties entirely with the European Union and focusing on trade relations with countries such as China and Russia.

 To contact the reporter on this story: Golnar Motevalli in London at gmotevalli@bloomberg.net